 Now because the pan was so big, greasing it was a bit of a task.
 So much so that they asked local Thora Yeager to skate around the pan with giant pieces of bacon on her feet.
 Yep, she did that and even used one of the giant spatulas to help her keep her balance.

 In the end, only 7,200 eggs actually fit in the pan but the resulting omelet still fed thousands of people so no one really minded.
-Not only that but the crazy stunt gave national coverage to Western Washington’s poultry and egg industry.
+Not only that but the impressive stunt gave national coverage to Western Washington’s poultry and egg industry.
 So it was really a win-win for everyone involved.